aaronpeters/hillpsychiatry.nl/posts/crux-api-wishlist.md

 Keyword = CRuX API

 TL;DR
+- Chrome Dev Summit, Paul Irish and X talked about Lighthouse, PageSpeed and CruX
+- I followed up with Paul on Twitter and he mentioned they are thinking about a CRuX API (vs CRuX data via PSI API)
+- Hey Paul, want my input?
+Yes, please
+- Here it is, with key items: more metrics, percentiles, granularity, stable version and API reliability

 ## 1. More Metrics

-Currently: FCP, FID
+Currently, the PSI API exposes two metrics that are in the CRuX data set: First Contentful Paint (FCP) and First Input Delay (FID).

 In dataset, but not exposed: TTFB

 Per the Pagespeed v6 changes: LCP, TBT, CLS

 ## 2. Percentiles

+The buckets are nice and we get one percentile per metric, currently p75 for FCP and p95 for FID.
+`sample PSI API response code`

-50, 75, 90 and 95
+I want, for each metric: 50, 75, 90 and 95

 ## 3. Granularity: Geo, Network connection